mdp18/mdp18/README.md

 ## Hey There!
 My name is Max.
-I am a Solutions Architect diving into the world of software engineering and product development.
+I am diving into the world of software engineering and product development.
 I have been programming since middle school with my first ever soirée creating forums using various languages such as PHP.

 ### Languages and Tools: